oozdal/oozdal/README.md

 <h1 align="center">Hi 👋, I'm Özer</h1>
 <h3 align="center">Aspiring Machine Learning Engineer | Passionate About Building SaaS Solutions in Big Tech</h3>

 I spent over 2 years at ALS GoldSpot Discoveries, initially as a data scientist and later transitioning into an ML Engineer role.
 However, my responsibilities often diverged from traditional data science and ML engineering.
-Our main focus was on developing a SaaS product, where a more fitting title might have been Software Developer or MLOps Engineer.
+Our main focus was on developing a SaaS product, where a more fitting title might have been MLOps Engineer.
 Day to day, I collaborated with my team to facilitate a fully automated ML platform for mineral exploration.
 This involved responding to Jira tickets assigned to me, resolving reported bugs, and implementing new features to enhance and support the product.

 - Currently working as a Senior Data Scientist at Canadian Red Cross.